-It is illegal in Japan for individuals younger than 20 years of age to purchase or consume tobacco products.
-Students found accountable for possession or use of tobacco products, or in possession of smoking paraphernalia, including vaping supplies, will be dealt with according to escalating consequences.
+It is illegal in Japan for individuals younger than 20 years of age to purchase, or consume, tobacco products.

+Students found accountable for possession or use of tobacco products, or in possession of smoking paraphernalia, will be dealt with according to escalating consequences.
 As the situation dictates, and with just cause precipitated by student behavior, the Principal can search bags, jackets and lockers for restricted substances.
 Such situations will be handled with the utmost discretion and will not compromise the dignity of the individual.